trojanobelix/buildnumber/README.md

+# Buildnumber
-# Version string with individual build number
+Version string with individual build number
 ## Description

 To uniquely identify a code loaded on a controller, an individual build number can be used, which changes automatically with each successful compilation run.